-[Approximately 475 documents were added to this collection in January 2010; one letter was added in August 2012.]
+[Approximately 475 letters were added to this collection in January 2010; two letters were added in 2012.]

 These documents consist primarily of letters, telegrams, and postcards from Theodore Miller Edison (1898-1992) to his mother, Mina Miller Edison.
 Also included are a few letters addressed to Thomas Edison or addressed jointly to Mina and Thomas, some letters from Mina to Theodore, and a small number of letters to and from other relatives and non-family members.
 The dated items cover the years 1907-1932, but there are also undated and partially dated letters.
 Some of the letters are written jointly by Theodore Edison and Ann Osterhout Edison (1901-1993), whom he married in April 1925.
 Additional letters by Ann Edison can be found elsewhere in the Charles Edison Fund Collection.

 Among the earliest items are a series of letters and postcards written during the summer of 1909 while Theodore was attending Camp Pasquaney in Bridgewater, New Hampshire.
 Also included are report cards from Dearborn-Morgan School and Montclair Academy, along with letters from John George MacVicar, headmaster of Montclair Academy, and other items relating to Theodore's early education.
 There are 43 letters, written during the period February-May 1918, which pertain to wartime research conducted by Theodore and others at Man Key, an island in the Florida Keys near the U.S. Naval Station in Key West, where Thomas Edison and his assistants were conducting their own experiments for the U.S. Navy.
 Another 27 letters relate to an automobile trip through the mountains of Virginia and North Carolina, which Theodore took in September 1919 shortly before enrolling in the Massachusetts Institution of Technology.